Day 1 : Luang Prabang to Kiew Ka Cham (78Km) ( L,D )

 Day 11 : Khong island – Khone island ( B , L , D )

-Today is a day to explore, we once again cross the river to the main land and head south where we ride as far as on the main road, we turn to the village where we get on long tail boat with all bikes, luggage and our stuff so we leave our support van at the village, we take a short boat trip to the small island of Don Det where we will have lunch.
-After lunch we ride along the old French Railway down to the beach where we get on small boats to Cambodian waters in search of fresh water Dolphins, After an hour we ride back to hotel at Don Khone island.
+Today is a day to explore, we once again cross the river to the mainland and head south where we ride as far as on the main road, we turn to the village where we get on a long-tail boat with all bikes, luggage, and our staff so we leave our support van at the village, we take a short boat trip to the small island of Don Det where we will have lunch.
+After lunch we ride along the old French Railway down to the beach where we get on small boats to Cambodian waters in search of fresh water Dolphins, After an hour we ride back to the hotel at Don Khone island.

-After breakfast boat ride from hotel to the main land, we start cycle from the village to the main road and head south to the border, on the way stop at Khonphapheng waterfall, the biggest waterfall on the Mekong River after short visit the waterfall we cycle the rest to the border where you say good bye to Lao guide and driver, after immigration formalities in Laos we take short drive to Cambodian immigration where you meet Cambodian guide and driver to start your trip to Cambodia.
+After breakfast boat ride from the hotel to the mainland, we start cycling from the village to the main road and head south to the border, on the way stop at Khonphapheng waterfall, the biggest waterfall on the Mekong River after a short visit to the waterfall we cycle the rest to the border where you say goodbye to Lao guide and driver, after immigration formalities in Laos we take a short drive to Cambodian immigration where you meet Cambodian guide and driver to start your trip to Cambodia.

 Day 13 : Stung Treng – Irrawady Dolphin – Kratie (75km( B , L , D )

 Breakfast in Stung Treng.
-Cycle along the Mekong River on dirt road for 30km.
+Cycle along the Mekong River on a dirt road for 30km.
 We transfer on the National Road as we cannot avoid this part.
 Cycle the last 45km on the back road along the Mekong River.
 The road is sealed but small with less traffic than the National road.
 It is also interesting to see the villages and scenery along the Mekong.
-We stop halfway to take the boat trip at Prek Kampi to spot for endangered fresh water Irraway Dolphin.
-If you miss the chance to see the Dolphin at 4 Thousand Islands, you will be able to see at Prek Kampi for sure.
+We stop halfway to take the boat trip at Prek Kampi to spot the endangered freshwater Irrawaddy Dolphin.
+If you miss the chance to see the Dolphin at 4 Thousand Islands, you will be able to see it at Prek Kampi for sure.
 After the boat trip, cycle the last 23km to Kratie.
 Dinner and overnight in Kratie.

-After breakfast, we transfer about 2 hours via Snoul to Keo Sima.
-Along the road, we can see some of the rubber plantation initiated by the French.
+After breakfast, we transfer about 2 hours via Seoul to Keo Sima.
+Along the road, we can see some of the rubber plantations initiated by the French.
 Then we start cycling with some uphills.
 The scenery after lunch is the best in Cambodia for cycling.
 We can view the pine forest and endless hill with green grass.
-We arrive in Mondulkiri and check in the hotel.
-Late afternoon, we cycle around the town and go up hills about 300 meter altitude high to view the sunset on top of the hill at the Sea-Forest to see how amazing the nature is.
+We arrive in Mondulkiri and check-in at the hotel.
+In the late afternoon, we cycle around the town and go up hills about 300 meters altitude high to view the sunset on top of the hill at the Sea Forest to see how amazing nature is.
 Dinner and overnight in Mondulkiri.

 Breakfast in Sen Monorom.
-Fill in the water, start cycling out off Sen Monorom.
+Fill in the water, and start cycling out off Sen Monorom.
 Soon, we get to the dirt road passing the coffee plantation.
 We stop to have a quick visit at the plantation.
-Then continue on some of the sealed and dirt road through the jungle.
-Stop and relax to enjoy the truly nature.
+Then continue on some of the sealed and dirt roads through the jungle.
+Stop and relax to enjoy the true nature.
 Then go to Bou Sra waterfall.
-Enjoy the lunch nearby the water fall.
-Enjoy swimming at the water fall and take some photos with Phnong minority clothes.
-Afternoon, return back to Sen Monorom for dinner and overnight.
+Enjoy the lunch nearby the waterfall.
+Enjoy swimming at the waterfall and take some photos in Phnong minority clothes.
+Afternoon, return to Sen Monorom for dinner and overnight.

 Breakfast in Sen Monorom.
 Then we cycle 10km to Elephant Valley.
 This is a rescue center to protect the elephants from trafficking.
-You have a chance of full day volunteer to work in this Elephant Valley to take care of the elephants.
-The staff at the project will guide you how to do the job.
+You have a chance of a full-day volunteer to work in this Elephant Valley to take care of the elephants.
+The staff at the project will guide you on how to do the job.
 Lunch at the valley.
 Dinner and overnight in Sen Monorom.

 Breakfast at the hotel.
-We transfer to Chlong.
-Then start cycling along Mekong River.
-This back road is nice for cycling to see close to real life experience of the local people who earn their living along the Mekong River.
+We transfer to Chalong.
+Then start cycling along the Mekong River.
+This back road is nice for cycling to see close to the real-life experience of the local people who earn their living along the Mekong River.
 Most of them earn their living by farming and fishing.
-We cycle pass a few Muslim community.
+We cycle to pass a few Muslim communities.
 Then we cross the Mekong River by ferry at Stung Trong.
-Continue to cycle another 33km on some dirt road and sealed road to Kampong Cham.
+Continue to cycle another 33km on some dirt roads and the sealed road to Kampong Cham.
 Dinner and overnight in Kampong Cham.